 Best Web Apps for Chrome OS

-To create a web app of a website, open the website of your choice and click on the 3-dot menu on the top-right corner.
+To create a web app for a website, open the website of your choice, and click on the 3-dot menu in the top-right corner.
 After that, click on “More Tools” and then open “Create Shortcut”.